openhab/openhab-docs/developers/governance.md

 The Architecture Council is responsible for all decisions that have a significant impact across different components and which touch any fundamental concepts how openHAB works and behaves.

-Discussions and decisions are done on the [Github team page](https://github.com/orgs/openhab/teams/architecture-council).
+Discussions and decisions are done in the [GitHub AC Discussions](https://github.com/openhab/openhab-distro/discussions/categories/architecture-council-discussions).
 Decisions are taken unanimously.
 This is the case if no member of the AC vetos against a proposed resolution within a week of the call for votes on the topic.